conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 requirement may be waived in the case of a serious security vulnerability.

-The deprecation or removal should always be clearly communicated in release notes and documentation This should include:
+The deprecation or removal should always be clearly communicated in release notes and documentation.
+This should include:
 - version number of the release where this was deprecated
-- provide suggestions for alternatives (if possible).
+- provide suggestions for alternatives (if possible)
-- provide a reason for the deprecation or removal (such as a link to a CVE or issue that necessitated the removal
+- provide a reason for the deprecation or removal (such as a link to a CVE or issue that necessitated the removal).

 #### Types of objects